 9. Speaking to Us in a Condescending Manner

-Many mothers and fathers can't imagine spending their days in a preschool classroom, encouraging children to drive Matchbox cars through shaving cream and make animal sculptures out of papier mache.
+Many preschool parents can't imagine spending their days in a classroom, encouraging children to drive Matchbox cars through shaving cream and make animal sculptures out of papier mache.
 Preschool teachers, though, are a rare breed and love doing these hands-on activities with a bunch of wide-eyed youngsters who are eager to try anything new.
 It's patronizing, however, when parents make comments such as, “you have paint on your blouse” or “what a big mess you have to clean up!”

 Instead, parent should say something that acknowledges the teacher's efforts: “Thanks for always finding new and exciting activities to keep the kids involved.
 You always give 100 percent and we so appreciate it.”
 After all, you wouldn't say to a doctor who just performed successful surgery on your spouse, “hey, doc, you have a big blob of blood on your scrubs!”

 We all get stuck in traffic or have hectic mornings from time-to-time but always arriving late to class is a nasty habit that should be broken.
-It not only sets a bad example for the child but starts her day off at school in a fragmented way.
-It interrupts the class and is insulting to the teacher, conveying the message that preschool is just not a big priority in this parent's busy life.
+It not only sets a bad example for the children but starts their day off at school in a fragmented way.
+It interrupts the class and is insulting to the teacher, conveying the message that preschool is just not a big priority in your busy life.

 When I was teaching preschool, I had a mother who brought her daughter 20 minutes late to class every single day.
 She was starting her own baking company and had a haughty attitude that the world revolved around her.
 Her daughter seemed frazzled and disorientated when arriving, and it took her a good 15 minutes to settle down and get into the groove.

 You don't arrive at the dentist's office 20 minutes before your appointment and expect to be seen, do you?
 The answer is “of course, not!”
-Some cheeky moms and dads, though, think it's okay to drop off their child early at preschool and then make a dash for it, leaving the teacher in charge of babysitting the youngster.
+Some cheeky preschool parents, though, think it's okay to drop off their children early.
+Then they make a dash for it, leaving the teacher in charge of babysitting the youngsters.

 12. Arriving Late for Pick-Up

 It's understandable when this happens once or twice, but it infuriates the teacher when it happens more frequently and no explanation or apology is offered.
 She may need this short window of time to scarf down some lunch and get ready from her next class.
-She may need to clean the classroom, return phone messages, pick up her own kids from school, or go to another job (because her wage is so low, she may have another gig or two).
+She may need to clean the classroom, return phone messages, pick up her own kids from school, or go to another job (because her wages as a preschool teacher are so low, she may have another gig or two).

 While some youngsters take being picked up late in stride, others definitely don't.
 They feel abandoned and sad, and the teacher must comfort them and keep them occupied so they don't cry.
 While these tardy moms and dads may be charged a late fee, they don't realize that it goes into the pocket of the preschool owner and the teacher doesn't see a dime of it.
 So, parents, for the sake of the child's emotional well-being and the teacher's sanity, please arrive on time for dismissal.

-13. Giving Your Child a Long, Lingering Goodbye When Dropping Her Off
+13. Giving Kids Long, Lingering Goodbyes When Dropping Them Off

-A preschool teacher's worst nightmare — the parent who's been instructed to give a brief, nonchalant goodbye to their child but insists on doing the opposite.
-Because seeing her child sad and emotional feeds her ego, making her feel loved and needed, she won't leave even when the teacher tries to shoo her out the door.
-Her long, drawn-out departure upsets the youngster, making her cry and scream, distressing the other students and angering the teacher.
+A teacher's worst nightmare: preschool parents who's been instructed to give a brief, nonchalant goodbye to their children but insist on doing the opposite.
+Because seeing their youngsters sad feeds their ego, making them feel loved and needed, these parents won't leave even when the teacher tries to shoo them out the door.
+Their long, drawn-out departure upsets the youngsters, making them cry and scream, distressing the other students and angering the teacher.
 Say a quick goodbye, moms and dads.
-Your child make be sad for a brief while and then she'll be fine — just like the teacher told you!
+Your children may be sad for a brief while and then they'll be fine—just like the teacher told you!

-14. Rolling Your Eyes When Your Child Has Made a "Messy" Painting at the Easel or Some Other Art Work You Deem Unworthy
+14. Rolling Your Eyes When Your Kids Have Made a "Messy" Painting at the Easel or Some Other Art Work You Deem Unworthy

 A good preschool teacher knows the benefits of open-ended art: painting at the easel, sculpting with clay, drawing, coloring, printmaking, and creating collages.
 These activities let kids express themselves, experiment with materials, and try new techniques without adult interference.
 While these activities may not result in masterpieces to be framed and hung in one's home, they promote imagination, initiative, and independence.
 That's what the goal of preschool art should be, not creating a crafty project to display on the refrigerator or give to grandma.

-When a parent rolls her eyes as a child proudly shows off her latest painting or the sculpture she created from recycled materials, it's beyond disheartening to a teacher.
-I even had moms and dads refuse to take such projects home because they found them so displeasing.
-It's tragic because open-ended art is a reflection of the child, her uniqueness, and her abilities as a preschooler.
+When moms and dads roll their eyes as children proudly show off their latest paintings or the sculptures they've created from recycled materials, it's beyond disheartening to a teacher.
+I even had preschool parents refuse to take such projects home because they found them so displeasing.
+It's tragic because open-ended art is a reflection of the children, their uniqueness, and their abilities as preschoolers.

 15. Challenging the Preschool's Philosophy

-Nothing is more aggravating to a teacher than a parent who picks a preschool and then challenges its philosophy.
+Nothing is more aggravating to a teacher than preschool parents who pick a school and then challenge its philosophy.
 If you want your 4-year-old child to only be in a classroom with other 4-year-olds, Montessori is not for you.
 If you want your youngster exposed to technology at an early age, Waldorf is not for you.
 If you want your child prepared academically for kindergarten, a play-based co-op is not for you.
 Do your homework, moms and dads, and choose carefully.
 Fighting with the teacher about the school's philosophy is just not fair and an utter waste of time!

-16. Fretting That Your Child Is Being Bullied
+16. Fretting That Your Kids Are Being Bullied

-Bullying has become a hot topic in the last few years, both at school and in the workplace.
+Bullying has become a hot topic in the past decade, both at school and in the workplace.
 Many books and articles have been written on the matter, and many daytime talk shows have examined both bullies and their victims.
-Not surprisingly, the issue is on the minds of many moms and dads.
-This becomes a problem when ill-informed parents complain to teachers about bullying at preschool when it simply isn't happening.
-Teachers become exasperated when moms and dads slap the bullying label onto any negative behavior displayed by a youngster.
+Not surprisingly, the issue is on the minds of many preschool parents.
+This becomes a problem when ill-informed moms and dads complain to teachers about bullying at preschool when it simply isn't happening.
+Teachers become exasperated when parents slap the bullying label onto any negative behavior displayed by a youngster.

-Once again, it's useful when parents understand the stages youngsters transition through as they mature.
+Once again, it's useful when parents understand children's developmental stages.
 Preschoolers, for example, have just moved through the period of “parallel play” in which youngsters play adjacent to one another but not with one another.
 This typically occurs when kids are 2 and 3.

 Hence, kids at preschool are just beginning to learn how to interact with one another.
 Their vocabularies and social skills are limited, and they may experience disagreements and get frustrated with one another because of this.
 According to noted pediatrician, Dr. Bill Sears, most children don't know how to truly share until they're 7 or 8.
 They may go through the motions when they're younger because their parents and teachers tell them to do so, but they don't really understand why it's important.
 That because they're highly egocentric at this stage.

-Bullying at school means a youngster is methodically picking on another child and is not in the nature of a preschooler.
-By calling someone a bully, a parent is demonizing a child who's simply struggling to learn how to interact with others.
+Bullying at school means a youngster is methodically picking on another child and this is not in the nature of preschoolers.
+When calling someone a bully, parents demonize a child who's simply struggling to learn how to interact with others.
 So, parents, if you see a specific behavior that's destructive, please bring it to the attention of the teacher, but don't label it as bullying.